Todd Graves (entrepreneur)

-Todd Bartlett Graves (born 1972) is an American businessman and co-founder of Raising Cane's Chicken Fingers, a fast food restaurant specializing in fried chicken finger meals.
+Todd Bartlett Graves (born 1972) is an American businessman and co-founder of Raising Cane's Chicken Fingers, a fast food restaurant chain specializing in fried chicken finger meals.

-As of April 2025, Forbes estimated his net worth is at $17.2 billion, making him the 116th wealthiest person in the world.
-He ranked #107 on the 2024 Forbes 400 List of richest Americans.

 Early life

 Graves was born in New Orleans and raised in Baton Rouge, Louisiana.
-Graves graduated from Episcopal School of Baton Rouge.
-He earned a bachelor's degree from the University of Georgia.
+He graduated from Episcopal School of Baton Rouge.
+Graves earned a bachelor's degree from the University of Georgia.

 Raising Cane's Chicken Fingers

-Graves and long-time friend Craig Silvey used Silvey's business plan course at LSU to create their business plan.

-Graves opened Raising Cane's near the North Gates of Louisiana State University on Highland Road in 1996.
-By 2022, the company expanded to more than 600 restaurants in the U.S. and the Middle East.
+In 1996, Graves opened Raising Cane's near the North Gates of Louisiana State University on Highland Road.
+Graves has attributed the company's business plan to the content of a course at LSU.

 The restaurants are named after Raising Cane I, Graves' dog at the time of founding the first restaurant.
-They are headquartered in Baton Rouge.
+The company is headquartered in Baton Rouge.
+As of 2025, the company operated nearly 1000 restaurants in the U.S.

+Graves ranked in the 46th position on the 2025 Forbes 400 List of richest Americans.
+The next year, Forbes estimated Graves' net worth at $20 billion, making him the 137th wealthiest person in the world at the time.